 Maria Fedorova: He knew how to be a Tsar.
 He'd have burned Vienna down, stamped on the Germans and shot the strikers, ANYTHING to give Russia peace.
-And HE'D certainly have known how to deal with Rasputin.
+And HE'D certainly would have known how to deal with Rasputin.

 Tsar Nicholas II: All my life.
 My whole life I've done what you want.
 I gave mother up.
 You hated her, so we don't see her anymore.
 I gave my friends up.
 Do you know I haven't a single friend ?
 I've got my family.
 Four girls, one sick boy...and you.
 I ask myself, before I eat, sleep, or change my clothes, is this what Sunny wants ?
 And it never is.
 There's always more!
 Sweet JESUS how much do you want of me?

 - Nicholas FINALLY gives one to Alexandra (he probably never said anything like this to her in real life, but it addresses a deeply frustrating issue...and it's very satisfying)